 Walking or Biking the Seawall in Stanley Park

-Stanley Park with its seawall is probably the most well-known tourist attraction in Vancouver, and with good reason.
-Walking or biking the nearly ten kilometres of sea wall with the ocean on one side and pristine BC Coastal rainforest on the other is pretty special, even when you have to share the path with hundreds of others.
+Walking or biking the nearly ten kilometers of sea wall with the ocean on one side and pristine BC Coastal rainforest on the other is pretty special, even when you have to share the path with hundreds of others.

-The views are spectacular the whole way around with beaches, rainforest, ocean, rocky foreshore and mountains always in sight.
+The views are spectacular the whole way around with beaches, rainforest, ocean, rocky foreshore, and mountains always in sight.

-The totem poles are worth checking out and lots of wild blackberries grow along the path which are perfect for a snack.
+The totem poles are worth checking out and lots of wild blackberries grow along the path which is perfect for a snack.
 If it’s a hot day, stop at gorgeous Third Beach for a dip with mountain views.

-You can do this walk anytime of year, even in wet and cold winter – it is spectacular whatever the season.
+You can do this walk any time of year, even in wet and cold winter – it is spectacular whatever the season.
 But to really see it at its best?
 Walk or bike it during summer in Vancouver.

-And, if you are wondering what to see in Vancouver in one day, if that is all you have, walking or biking the seawall is it.
+And, if you are wondering what to see in Vancouver in one day if that is all you have, walking or biking the seawall is it.

 Cobbled Streets and Great Restaurants in Gastown